gedaipek/TechHive_Global_Project/README.md

 ### Loyalty Program Performance:

-* Loyalty members contributed to 36% of total revenue by spending an average of $244 per order, while non-members contributed 64% by spending approximately $40 more per transaction on average.
+* Loyalty members contributed 36% of total revenue by spending an average of $244 per order, while non-members contributed 64% by spending $40 more per transaction on average.

 * In 2019, loyalty members spent an average of $206 per order, generating around $390K in revenue.
 In contrast, non-members spent $232 per order, resulting in an 11% higher contribution to revenue compared to loyalty members.